psychemedia/middle-english-romances/sir-amadace.md

 So schall Y do euer and oo,
 Tyll deyd com and take me to,

-So helpe me God Almyght !"
+So helpe me God Almyght!"

 Sift AMADAS.